Rick Aviles: Career

 Born in Manhattan, Aviles worked as a street performer and stand-up comedian on the Greenwich Village night-club circuit in New York in the 1970s and 1980s.
 In 1978, a Variety reviewer called him "a comic with a future".
 He was frequently seen in the NYC subways, doing his act for the riders.
 He made his film debut as Mad Dog in 1981's The Cannonball Run.
 He went on to work in several other films, including minor parts in Street Smart and The Secret of My Success, both released in 1987.
 That same year he became the host of It's Showtime at the Apollo, which he continued as host until 1991.

 A Variety review of his stand-up act in 1990 noted, "Utilizing masterful ethnic impersonations and a remarkably rubbery face, Puerto Rican comic Rick Aviles comes off as one of the brightest and most consistently clever stand-ups working the circuit today".

 In 1990, Aviles landed his most memorable role: the hired killer Willie Lopez in Ghost, a smash hit at the box office that received multiple Oscar nominations.
 He also appeared in Jim Jarmusch's Mystery Train (1989) as Will Robinson; Francis Ford Coppola's The Godfather Part III (1990) as Mask #1; Brian De Palma's Carlito's Way (1993) as Quisqueya; in Waterworld (1995) as the Gatesman, and in Joe's Apartment (1996) as the voice of a cockroach.

 Among the television series in which he appeared are Mr. & Mrs. Dracula (1980), The Day Women Got Even (1980), The Carol Burnett Show (1991) and Stephen King's The Stand (1994).

 Death

-On April 17, 1995, Variety reported that Aviles had died of heart failure on March 17.
+Aviles died on March 17, 1995, from heart failure according to Variety.
 Eleven years later, a 2006 article in Entertainment Weekly listed him as among the celebrities who had contracted HIV and died from complications of AIDS.